MarazMia/Theme-Threat-Research-101/README.md

 # Event-Themed Research: Russia-Ukraine War Case Study
+The original code and data are given inside the directories with the same name within the project directory of **Russia-Ukraine-War-Theme**.
 This document provides an overview of the methodology and results for clustering analysis performed on a dataset of websites.
 The analysis includes the selection of the optimal number of clusters, feature reduction, and local explanations for cluster assignments.
 Below is a summary of the key sections and findings.

 # A. Details on Selecting Number of Clusters (k)
 To determine the optimal number of clusters (k), first, we utilized our baseline evaluation method from **Silhouette Score**, and then for further justification for K-Means, K-Medoids, and Gaussian Mixture Model (GMM) clustering, we employed several evaluation techniques: